ahillss/ReverseEngineeringNotes/README.md

 To modify the binary files you will need a hex editor.
 A good one is [HT](http://hte.sourceforge.net) that comes with a builtin disassembler, so you can see the assembly representation of the hex code as you type.

-Note when modifying the binary files you cannot change the file size or move around blocks of instructions, as it will throw off memory offsets used with the instructions.
+Note when modifying the binary files you cannot change the file size or move around blocks of instructions, as it will throw off memory offsets used in the instructions.

 ## Assembler tool